Libensemble/libensemble/libensemble/tests/balsam_tests/readme.rst

 1. Register applications
 ------------------------

-You must register with balsam the parent application (eg. libensemble) and any user application (eg. sim funcs/gen funcs).
+You must register with balsam the parent application (eg. libEnsemble) and any user application (eg. sim funcs/gen funcs).
 This only need be done once - unless eg. name of application changes.

 Example (as used in tests) - run from within balsam_tests dir: